 To announce the news on Tuesday, on his networks, Novak Djokovic posted a photo on the tarmac of an airport (in Australia?
 In Serbia?
 Elsewhere?
 We do not know).
-Here it is: after weeks of procrastination on his participation in the Australian Open, the dark angel of world tennis informs that he has an exemption allowing him to access, he, who has never disclosed his status vaccine, at the Melbourne courts.
+Here it is: following weeks of procrastination on his participation in the Australian Open, the dark angel of world tennis informs that he has an exemption allowing him to access, he, who has never disclosed his status vaccine, at the Melbourne courts.

 It took twenty-four hours, and a big controversy, to arrive at this terrible blow for the record holder of titles of the Australian major (nine): the Prime Minister, Scott Morrison, has just ordered him to provide proof of this derogation. medical, or it will still end up on a tarmac: “We are waiting for his presentation and for him to provide us with evidence to support [cette dérogation].
 If this evidence is insufficient, then he will not be treated any differently from anyone else, and he will return home on the first plane.
 There will be no special rule for Novak Djokovic.
 Not the least. ”

 “It would certainly be useful if Novak explained the conditions under which he requested and obtained an exemption, added Tennis Australia boss Craig Tiley, also director of the first Grand Slam of the year.
-I encourage him to talk to the community about this… We have been going through a very difficult time over the past couple of years and I would appreciate some responses to that. ”
+I encourage him to talk to the community regarding this… We have been going through a very difficult time over the past couple of years and I would appreciate some responses to that. ”

 “Not for vaccines”